Organisation, management and control model of

 In carrying out the activity, the Collaborators must avoid any situation of conflict of interest, i.e. any activity in which an interest other than that of the Company is pursued or through which the Collaborator personally benefits from Company opportunities, on his or her own behalf or on behalf of third parties.

-Each Collaborator who believes that they are in a situation of conflict between their personal interest, on their own behalf or on behalf of third parties, and the interests of the Company, must immediately notify the person they report directly to, subject to the specific rules provided by the Italian Civil Code.
+Each Collaborator who deems to be in a situation of conflict between his/her own personal interest, on his/her behalf or on behalf of third parties, and the interests of the Company, must immediately report it by sending an email to firstname.lastname@example.org or by sending a sealed envelope to the mail boxes in the Headquarters building and in the Workshop, as soon as such fact becomes known, without prejudice to the special provisions envisaged by the (It.)
+Civil Code.

 Moreover, Collaborators and other persons or entities having an objective opportunity to influence the decisions of the Consortium must absolutely refrain from using, even implicitly, their position and power to influence Company decisions in a manner that would benefit themselves or work to the advantage of members of their own family, their friends or acquaintances for any personal reasons whatsoever.